Student Council KU Leuven pleads for maximum usage of lecture recordings where possible.

 With your help, every student will eventually be able to find the costs for study materials and other supplies in the ECTS sheet of a course.
 In addition, the aim is to address this topic annually in each Program Committee (POC), so that teachers and student representatives can keep an eye on the costs of a course together.

 Every year, KU Leuven awards Honorary Doctorates to persons of exceptional merit in the scientific, social and/or cultural fields.

 In 2021, the ceremony, called the Patron Saint’s day, could not take place live.
-KU Leuven hopes that the 2022 celebration can go ahead.
-Then the honorary doctorates of 2021 will also be able to receive their honorary doctorate physically.
+This year the celebration took place on February 2th.
+The honorary doctorates of 2021 have received their honorary doctorates this day, too.
 As students, we also nominate an honorary doctor every year.
 But, who are they?